osfarm/lexicon-cli/README.md

 `sudo apt install ruby`

-clone repo on your server
+clone repo on your server or on your local machine

 ## in lexicon-cli/.env
 ```